What is a Fractional CMO and How Can One Help Your Company?

 Potentially all types of companies could use the services of a fractional CMO, but sizeable, growing, and mid-sized businesses that don’t necessarily have the marketing funds to devote to a full-time position are particularly well-positioned to find this arrangement useful.

 Hiring a C-level executive to oversee your marketing operations is quite frankly an expensive proposition.
 Startups, small firms, or mid-sized businesses might not require a full-time, high-priced executive hire.
 The ROI will simply not measure up to the exorbitant expense.
-For this reason, a fractional executive leader tends to make the most sense for small- to mid-sized organizations.
+For this reason, a fractional marketing director tends to make the most sense for small- to mid-sized organizations.

 However, no matter the type or size of your organization, you’ll find a fractional CMO to be a good fit if you can’t justify the cost of having a full-time chief marketing officer.
 Perhaps your company has not grown large enough yet to carry the kind of budget that would allow you to comfortably bring in a permanent CMO.
 In the meantime, you can contract a fractional CMO to help establish your marketing strategies and direct your growth efforts.